MrOlivierdA/BOOKLAB-Web-Store/README.md

 ## Learning objectives

+##Learning objectives
-- MonogoDB understanding
+- MySQL
-- Express understanding
+- Laravel
 - React improvements
+- TypeScript
-- NodeJS back-end understanding
+- Tailwind
 - Follow your choosen design strictly
 - Deliver within the dead-line
 - Create a deep understanding how Front-end and Back-end are connected.